gravitational/teleport/rfd/0057-automatic-aws-server-discovery.md

-In order to avoid attempting to reinstall teleport on top of an instance where it is already present the generated teleport config will match against the node name using the aws account id and instance id.
+In order to avoid attempting to reinstall teleport on top of an instance where it is already present the generated teleport config will match against the node name using the AWS account id and instance id.

 Example:
 ```json